Staff profile

 • Workshops on Shakespeare's plays to primary and SEND students as an Associate Artist (Music)

-I welcome potential doctoral candidates in the intersectional areas of education, music, the arts, SEND, inclusion, student voice and participation.
+I welcome potential doctoral candidates in the intersectional areas of education, music, the arts, SEND, inclusion and student voice.

 Research interests